legnaleurc/wcpan.drive.cli/README.md

 Command line tool for `wcpan.drive`.

-This package needs a driver to actually work with a cloud drive.
+This package needs plugins to actually work with a drive.

 ## Config